-Incidents caused by district testing personnel that violate the security and confidentiality of an assessment are considered serious violations.
+Incidents caused by district testing personnel that violate the security and confidentiality of an assessment are considered serious testing violations.
 District coordinators must report serious testing violations to the TEA Student Assessment Division as soon as they are made aware of such incidents.
-District personnel should contact TEA when they are unclear what constitutes a serious violation or whether an irregularity has occurred.
-Serious testing violations include the following:
+Testing personnel should contact TEA when they are unclear what constitutes a serious testing violation or whether a testing incident has occurred.
+Serious testing violations, as outlined in Texas Administrative Code (TAC) $\S101.3031$ , are listed in the following table.